 In accordance with the directors' resolution dated 14 November 2018, the total amount of funds raised from the previous fund-raising activity in 2017, in excess of pledged amounts of \$100,000, shall be released and reallocated to unrestricted funds.
 These unrestricted funds shall be utilised for general operating expenses of the Company or any approved programs or campaigns supported by the Company.

-As such, the restricted funds amounting to \$526,664 has been transferred to unrestricted funds during the current year.
+As such, the restricted funds amounting to \$526,664 has been transferred to unrestricted funds for the year ended 31 December 2018.